tigulima/Huawei-Interview/README.md

 # Install

-I'm gessing you already have installed git, python and the VS Code extensions or pycharm to run this code.
+I'm gessing you already have installed git, python and the VS Code extensions or Pycharm to run this code.
 If this is the case, you are only a few steps away from letting it do its magic.
 If not, first go to the Python in VS Code or Pycharm webpage https://code.visualstudio.com/docs/languages/python // https://www.jetbrains.com/pycharm/ (respectivly), there you'll find instructions on how to prepare your computer to run any python project.

   Now you need (as always) to clone this repository: